Physical Address

 Now to catch the data we used the then()

-method, and we just assigned the data into the products state.
-After this, we need to change our hard-coded data to dynamic data, for that in return statement, we will use map() method to get each data in product state one by one.
+method, and we just assigned the data to the product state.
+After this, we need to change our hard-coded data to dynamic data, for that in a return statement, we will use the map() method to get each data in the product state one by one.
 Basically, you can say we looped the data to get every data.
 Here we have added only three fields ID, name, and createdAt.

 import './App.css';